 All forensic scientists will have completed training in the fundamentals of forensic science, including training in the handling of biological evidence.
-The Biochemical Analysis Training Program and STR Training Program manuals outline the WSP CLD training program for the qualification of all analysts in the DNA functional area.
+The Biochemistry and STR Training Program Manual outlines the WSP CLD training program for the qualification of all analysts in the DNA functional area.
 Training may be accomplished in-house or with a combination of in-house work and outsourcing to outside vendors.

-Before a forensic scientist is qualified to examine and identify biological evidence for DNA casework, the scientist must have demonstrated, either through successful completion of formal course work or through in-house training, knowledge in the following areas:
+Before a forensic scientist is qualified to examine and identify biological evidence for DNA casework, the scientist must have demonstrated, either through successful completion of formal coursework or through in-house training, knowledge in the following areas:

-- Documentation and reporting procedures. - Safe laboratory practices. - Serology screening methodologies for various body fluids and mixtures of body fluids. - DNA Quality Control and Quality Assurance systems and methods. - Equipment operation, calibration and maintenance. - Technical review requirements - Courtroom demeanor and moot court testimony.
+- Documentation and reporting procedures - Safe laboratory practices - Serology screening methodologies for various body fluids and mixtures of body fluids - DNA quality control and quality assurance policies and procedures - Equipment operation, calibration and maintenance - Technical review requirements - Courtroom demeanor and moot court testimony

-In addition, the forensic scientist must complete well-documented sets of serology screening training samples.
+In addition, the forensic scientist must complete well-documented sets of serology screening training samples, and pass a written examination and competency test in the form of mock casework.

-Before a forensic scientist is qualified to analyze DNA casework, the scientist must have demonstrated, either through successful completion of formal course work or through in-house training, knowledge in the following areas:
+Before a forensic scientist is qualified to analyze DNA casework, the scientist must have demonstrated, either through successful completion of formal coursework or through in-house training, knowledge in the following areas:

-- Documentation and reporting procedures.
+- Documentation and reporting procedures

-- Safe laboratory practices.
+- Safe laboratory practices

-- DNA STR methodology and biochemical analysis methodologies.
+- DNA STR methodology and biochemical analysis methodologies

-- DNA Quality Control and Quality Assurance systems and methods.
+- DNA quality control and quality assurance policies and procedures

-- Equipment operation, calibration and maintenance.
+- Equipment operation, calibration and maintenance

-- Quantitative and qualitative evaluation of DNA test results.
+- Quantitative and qualitative evaluation of DNA test results

-- CODIS Eligibility requirements
+- CODIS eligibility requirements

-- DNA case acceptance policies.
+- DNA case acceptance policies

-- Interpretation of electropherograms.
+- Interpretation of electropherograms

 - Mixture interpretation training

-- Statistical interpretation of STR results.
+- Statistical interpretation of STR results

-- DNA troubleshooting.
+- DNA troubleshooting

 - Technical review requirements

-- · Courtroom demeanor and moot court testimony.
+- Courtroom demeanor and moot court testimony

-In addition, the forensic scientist must complete well-documented sets of DNA training samples.
+In addition, the forensic scientist must complete well-documented sets of DNA training samples and pass a written examination and competency test in the form of mock casework.